isomerpages/nhg-ohrpp/_ethics/When Is Ethics Approval Required?.md

 ---
 <p>Any study which involves systematic investigation, including research
-development, testing, and evaluation, and are designed to develop or contribute to generalisable knowledge is considered research and will require NHG DSRB review and approval if it involves patients, staff, premises or facilities of NHG institutions and all other institutions under the oversight of NHG DSRB.</p>
+development, testing, and evaluation, and are designed to develop or contribute to generalizable knowledge is considered research and will require NHG DSRB review and approval if it involves patients, staff, premises or facilities of NHG institutions and all other institutions under the oversight of NHG DSRB.</p>